paragi/rocket-store/README.md

 Name of collection, that is searched.
 If null, the get method return a list of collections and sequences matching the querry.

 #### Querry
-Is the full key to a record, or mixed in with wildcards '*' and '?'.
+Is the full key to a record, or mixed in with wildcards '\*' and '?'.
 If the querry in null, it's the equvivalent of '*'

 NB: wildcards are very expensive on large datasets, with most filesystems.
-(on a regular PC with +10 mill records in the collection, it might take up to a second to retreive one record, where as one might retreive 20.000 with an exact key match, in the same time)
+(on a regular PC with +10 mill records in the collection, it might take up to a second to retreive one record, where as one might retreive 20.000 records with an exact key match, in the same time)

 #### Flags
     Valid flags: